Financial-Times/treecreeper/README.md

 Validates that attribute values fora given type comply with the schema.
 Checks the type of each attribute and any string patterns

+### validateRelationship({nodeType, relatedType, relationshipType, relatedCode})

+Validates that a relationship between a node and another node complies with the schema

 ### getGraphQLDefs()

 Retrieves graphql defs to be used to power a graphql api